-However, since carpets and rugs trap dust particles, they can be a dust sink when vacuumed regularly.
+However, since carpets and rugs trap dust particles, they can be dust sinks when vacuumed regularly.
 Hereby, they can potentially contribute to the removal of airborne dust.

 Additionally, carpets and rugs can themselves be a source of hazardous compounds since they wear out every time you walk on them.

-If you are considering purchasing a rug, or already have a carpet or rug and want to replace it, I recommend to consider buying a natural rug that does not contain hazardous substances.
+If you are considering purchasing a rug, or already have a carpet or rug and want to replace it, I recommend considering buying a natural rug that does not contain hazardous substances.

 Surprisingly, cleaning agents are a source of air pollution.
 Exposure to compounds emitted from cleaning agents depends on many factors, including its composition and reactive chemistry.
 It is safest to use natural cleaning agents.